 Dickinsonia was first discovered in 1947 by Reg Sprigg in the Flinders Ranges of South Australia but has since been found around the world.
 It varied greatly in size from a few millimetres up to one metre in length.

 Although Ediacaran organisms are clearly earlier, simpler lifeforms when compared to later Cambrian organisms, it has been hard for science to describe any clear affinities or direct connections between the two periods.
 Recent molecular examination of organically preserved material has revealed that Dickinsonia produced cholesterol (Bobrovskiy et al, 2018) which is a characteristic of animal life, firmly placing Dickinsonia at the base of Kingdom Animalia.
-This is a very important insight as it demonstrates that although we may not yet understand how Ediacaran lifeforms are connected to the lifeforms that followed some are certainly connected.

 Fossil remains also suggest that Dickinsonia may have been motile - able to slowly move around the ocean floor to feed on microbial mats.
 This is another important step in the evolution of complex life.
 As no digestive tracts have been clearly identified it is thought that nutrients were absorbed directly through cell walls (osmosis).